tinyos/tinyos-main/apps/RadioSenseToLeds/README.txt

 Description:

 RadioSenseToLeds samples a platform's default sensor at 4Hz and broadcasts this value in an AM packet.
-A RadioSenseToLeds node that hears a counter displays the bottom three bits on its LEDs.
+A RadioSenseToLeds node that hears a broadcast displays the bottom three bits of the value it has received.
 This application is a useful test to show that basic AM communication, timers, and the default sensor work.

 Tools: